Senexis/RDO-GG/wiki/faq.md

 This can have multiple causes.
 Perhaps the bot doesn't have proper permission to talk in that channel.
 It could also be that the bot is down briefly for some updates.

+### Why can't I see the bot's commands?

+Make sure that you have the **Use Application Commands** permission.
+In addition, check whether you have set up the bot's application permissions in such a way that they command you're trying to use is allowed to be used in the channel itself.
+If you need help getting that set up, please visit the [Discord support article](https://support.discord.com/hc/en-us/articles/4644915651095-Command-Permissions) for more information about Slash command permissions.

 ### Why is the bot talking in a different language?

 :::note